Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## SOFTWARE SYSTEM - C4

 Floyd uses the C4 model to organize your code.
-This is optional but is a very light weight way to orgainise your code and programs and generate a few great diagrams so you can reason about the system.
+This is completely optional to use but is a very fast and lightweight way to organise your code and programs and generate a few great diagrams that lets you can reason about the system.

 Read more here: https://c4model.com/

 These lets you have a complete overview over your entire system and how users interact with it, then drill down to individual containers and further down to components and the code itself.

-In Floyd you describe you system using the keywords **software-system** and **container-def**.
+In Floyd you describe your system using the keywords **software-system** and **container-def**.

 ![Software Systems](floyd_systems_software_system.png)

 ### PERSON

 Represents various human users of your software system.
 Uses some sort of user interface to the Software System.
-For example a UI on an iPhone.
+For example, a UI on an iPhone.

 ### C1 - SOFTWARE SYSTEM